sunnypatel/.dotfiles/README.md

 	$ make
 	```

-## Shortcuts added
+## Shortcuts
+These are a few shortcuts added to the vimrc file, if you choose to use the one provided.

-Ctrl-n	create a new tab
+Ctrl-n	create a new tab\n
-Ctrl-j	switch to next tab
+Ctrl-j	switch to next tab\n
-Ctrl-p	switch to prev tab
+Ctrl-p	switch to prev tab\n
-Ctrl-d	Open/Close NERDTree
+Ctrl-d	Open/Close NERDTree\n

-## Shout outs
+## Shoutouts

-Special thanks to gmarik for giving us Vundle, which is a package manager for Vim plugins!
+Special thanks to gmarik for giving us Vundle, which is a package manager for Vim plugins!\n
 Also a thankyou to scrooloose for the NERDTree plugin, and all the other contributors for other plugins for Vim.